databricks-industry-solutions/x12-edi-parser/README.md

 # Business Problem

 Working with various x12 EDI transactions in Spark on Databricks.
+Supportings
+- 837i (institutional medical claims)
+- 837p (professional medial claims)
+- 834 (Enrollment)
+- 835 (Remittance / payment on claims)

+## Thanks to contributions from our partners at [CitiusTech](https://www.citiustech.com/) 834 is now supported along with additional insights from 837s.

 # Install